Chapter 6: Line Art and Flat Graphics

 6.2 Exercise 2: Recreating straight lines with the Pen Tool

-2. To make a straight line in red, click one time at the beginning of the black painted line.
-Release the mouse.
-Move the mouse to the end of the black line.
-Click one time.
+2. To make a straight line in red, click once near the left end of the black painted line and release the mouse button.
+Move the mouse pointer to a spot near the other end of the black line, you’ll notice that a line is attached to the cursor.
+This line represents the path that will be created when you set the next anchor point.
+Click and release the mouse button again to set the second anchor point.
 In two clicks, the Pen Tool creates two anchor points and joins the points with a straight line.
 If you are having trouble seeing the red line increase the stroke size to 6pts.

 Creating a line with the Pen Tool